AI4MedCode/wikimed-de/README.md

 ### Prerequisites

-The code is written in [Python](https://www.python.org) and was tested on Python version 3.8.2.
+The code is written in [Python](https://www.python.org) and was tested on Python version 3.8.2 and 3.10.9.

 You will need enough space on your machine, given that both the Wikidata archives and the UMLS distribution contain large files.